Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * **Hash keys** - The key for every value in the database is its cryptographic hash
 * **Smart References** - references to data that can be lazily loaded and verified, allowing just a small required subset of data to be accessed on demand.
-* **Orthogonal Persistence** - Decentralised Data Objects used in Convex (such as the CVM state) are stored in a virtual database which may be much larger than main memory.
+* **Transparent Persistence** - Decentralised Data Objects used in Convex (such as the CVM state) are stored in a virtual database which may be much larger than main memory.
 This opens up interesting opportunities for future scalability and sophisticated Actors capable of working with large databases.
 * **Novelty Detection** - The design of the storage system enables Convex to detect *novel* information when it is written to storage.
 This is important to reduce bandwidth requirements: only novel information will typically need to be broadcast to the Peer network.
 * **Proofed Persistence** - Certain proofs relating the the validation of data are persisted along with the data itself.
 This is an important optimisation: Entire large data structures can be verified in O(1) time by checking the cached proof.